-EPA has implemented the Unregulated Contaminant Monitoring Rule (UCMR) to collect data for contaminants that are suspected to be present in drinking water and do not yet have health-based standards set under the Safe Drinking Water Act.
+EPA has implemented the Unregulated Contaminant Monitoring Rule (UCMR) to collect data for contaminants that are suspected to be present in drinking water and do not have health-based standards set under the Safe Drinking Water Act.
 EPA uses the results of UCMR monitoring to learn about the occurrence of unregulated contaminants in drinking water and to decide whether or not these contaminants will be regulated in the future.
-We performed this monitoring throughout 2018 and results are submitted and reviewed by EPA.

-Once EPA finalizes review, the results will be made available in the EPA's National Contaminant Occurrence Database (NCOD), where consumers can access the data.

-Contaminants that were detected during our UCMR4 sampling and the corresponding results are provided below.
+We performed monitoring and reported the analytical results of the monitoring to EPA in accordance with its Unregulated Contaminant Monitoring Rule (UCMR).
+Once EPA reviews the submitted results, the results are made available in the EPA's National Contaminant Occurrence Database (NCOD) (epa.gov/dwucmr/national-contaminant-occurrence-database-ncod) Consumers can review UCMR results by accessing the NCOD.
+Contaminants that were detected during our UCMR sampling and the corresponding analytical results are provided below.